Do Betta Fish Get Lonely?

 Otherwise, the male betta may chase the female around and even kill her.

-Cichlids and angelfish tend to be aggressive toward other fish that are “invading” their territory.
+Cichlids (including Angelfish) tend to be aggressive toward other fish and may nip fins.

 Barbs and some tetras are not so much territorial as nippy.

-These fish do not make ideal tank mates for a betta ,who will not be able to out-swim these quick fish.
+These fish do not make ideal tank mates for a betta, who may suffer fin damage from these quick fish.

 Male guppies are colorful and therefore do not make idea tank mates for a betta fish.